 The Fatemiyoun was upgraded from a brigade to a division in 2015, indicating the militia's ranks had grown to at least 10,000 fighters, with some estimates reaching as high as 20,000.
 The Fatemiyoun militants in Syria have typically been dispatched to dangerous fighting on the front lines with inadequate training and tactical preparation, leading to high casualty rates.
 Fatemiyoun survivors and deserters have described heavy-handed recruitment methods, including threats of being expelled from Iran and handed over to the Taliban in order to coerce marginalized Afghan refugees to fight in a war they have little understanding of or connection to.
-Human Rights Watch has identified at least 14 minors who fought and died in Syria for the Fatemiyoun Division.

-In the lead up to the withdrawal of all U.S. troops from Afghanistan in August 2021, Iran sought out ways to stoke sectarianism and leverage its influence within the Hazara community to establish militias in the likes of the Fatemiyoun in Afghanistan.
-U.S. troop withdrawals were set to take place in mid-January 2021, and Iran saw that this would strip the Afghan government and military of vital support and training.
-In response, then Iranian Foreign Minister Javad Zarif offered the Afghan government to fill the void with Afghan Shi'a militants, some of which were battle-hardened from the civil war in Syria.
-The impetus behind the Iranian offer was ostensibly to combat the ISIS threat in Afghanistan, which is especially dangerous for the minority Hazara population.
-Kabul did not welcome the offer, however, seeing that these militias could retain autonomy from the state and rival its power, like Iranian-backed militias in Iraq and Syria.
-Furthermore, the militias would owe their loyalty to the IRGC commanders in charge of their units, not the Afghan state.
+An additional objective of ideological expansion in Afghanistan was to attain political influence in the U.S.backed Hamid Karzai government that replaced the Taliban.
+Iran held workshops in the Iranian holy cities of Qom, Mashhad, and Isfahan for Afghani students, with the stated aim of positioning members of Afghanistan's Shi'a community within government decision-making circles.
+At these workshops, the students learned a concept called taqiyyah, or the dissimulation of one's faith and true intentions.
+According to Ahmadi Mianji, an advisor to Al-Mustafa University's president, revealing one's Shi'a faith, let alone one's ideological commitment to the Islamic Republic, would likely hinder or even bar ascension to the upper echelons of government in the Sunni-majority government.
+Mianji explained, "because [the Shi'a] religion is not recognized [in Afghanistan], [Shiites] would have no place in civil laws...It is mentioned in [the] hadith to go and pray at Sunnis mosques, and anyone who does so is like a warrior who has taken his sword out for God, and is doing jihad."
+While the educational initiative did not bear fruit, Iran sought ways to expand its proxy militia network in Afghanistan.
+Iran saw that U.S. troop withdrawals, which were set to begin in January 2021, would strip the Afghan government and military of vital support.
+In response, then Iranian Foreign Minister Javad Zarif offered the Afghan government to fill the void with Afghan Shi'a militants, some of which were battle-hardened from the Syrian civil war.
+The impetus behind the Iranian offer was ostensibly to combat the ISIS threat in Afghanistan, which endangers the minority Hazara population.
+Kabul did not welcome the offer, however, seeing that these militias could operate autonomously from the state and rival its power, like Iranian-backed militias in Iraq and Syria that are loyal to IRGC commanders.
 Afghanistan's foreign ministry spokesman said, "The national interest and foreign policy of Afghanistan do not permit Afghan citizens, except when under the national flag, to enter regional wars and conflicts in different countries."

-But ISIS is not the only Sunni extremist group that threatens the Hazara population; the Taliban have a history of violence against them, too.
+But ISIS is not the only Sunni extremist group that threatens the Hazara population; the Taliban have a history of violence against them.
 As recently as July 2021, the Taliban massacred nine ethnic Hazara men after taking control of Ghazni province.
 Recalling the oppression of the Hazara people under the former Taliban rule, the IRGC-controlled Tasnim news wrote, "If [the Taliban] want to be accepted by its people and the world public opinion, it has no choice but to show in practice that the image of the Taliban's five-year rule (1996-2001) should be forgotten."
 Then, the news network claimed to promote "ethnic-religious diversity."
 The Deputy Minister of Culture of AIU Afghanistan extended a welcome to Shiites and Sunnis to the 27th Quranic Festival and Competition of the Mustafa Society.